steinbergmedia/vst3_tutorials/audiounit-tutorial/README.md

-#  AudioUnit Tutorial
+#  AudioUnit Version 2 Tutorial

-In this tutorial you will learn how to add AudioUnit support to your VST3 Plug-In.
+In this tutorial you will learn how to add AudioUnit Version 2 support to your VST3 Plug-In.

 First of all, you need a VST3 plug-in project.
 For this tutorial I have generated one via the Project Generator from the SDK.

-Then you need to decide which version of the AudioUnit API you want to use, either Version 2 or Version 3.
-Both have their pros and cons, but this is out of scope for this tutorial.
-We will show how to generate both of them.

 # Adding the AudioUnit Version 2 Target